B4PT0R/streamlit-mic-recorder/README.md

     "bytes": audio_bytes,  # wav audio bytes mono signal, can be processed directly by st.audio "sample_rate": sample_rate,  # depends on your browser's audio configuration "sample_width": sample_width,  # 2
-    "id": id  # A unique timestamp identifier of the audio }
+    "format": "webm", # The file format of the audio sample "id": id  # A unique timestamp identifier of the audio }
 ```